thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/events/chattanooga-market/2024/erlanger-medical-mall.md

   eventDatesDetails: [
     {
       date: "2024-07-24",
-      visitorsTip: {
+      defaultDetails: {
         title: "Visitor Tip",
         text: "Parking can be busy around midday.
-For the best spots, try arriving right at the start of the market or closer to the end."
+For the best spots, try arriving right at the start of the market or closer to the end.",
+        bottom: true
       }
     },
     {
       date: "2024-07-31",
-      visitorsTip: {
+      defaultDetails: {
         title: "Visitor Tip",
-        text: "If you get there early and don't see a vendor with a coffee offering, there is a Starbucks very close by to help get your morning (or afternoon) going."
+        text: "If you get there early and don't see a vendor with a coffee offering, there is a Starbucks very close by to help get your morning (or afternoon) going.",
+        bottom: true
       }
     },
     {
       date: "2024-07-24",
-      visitorsTip: {
+      defaultDetails: {
         title: "Visitor Tip",
         text: "Parking can be busy around midday.
-For the best spots, try arriving right at the start of the market or closer to the end."
+For the best spots, try arriving right at the start of the market or closer to the end.",
+        bottom: true
       }
     },
     {
       date: "2024-08-07",
-      visitorsTip: {
+      defaultDetails: {
         title: "Visitor Tip",
-        text: "Well-behaved pets are welcome at the market, making it a fun outing for the whole family, including furry friends."
+        text: "Well-behaved pets are welcome at the market, making it a fun outing for the whole family, including furry friends.",
+        bottom: true
       }
     },
     {
       date: "2024-08-14",
-      visitorsTip: {
+      defaultDetails: {
         title: "Visitor Tip",
         text: "Think about your weekly meals before you go.
-This way, you can plan your purchases and ensure your trip to the market is a success."
+This way, you can plan your purchases and ensure your trip to the market is a success.",
+        bottom: true
       }
     },
     {
       date: "2024-08-21",
-      visitorsTip: {
+      defaultDetails: {
         title: "Visitor Tip",
         text: "Don't hesitate to ask vendors about their products.
-They can offer great advice, cooking tips, and sometimes even samples."
+They can offer great advice, cooking tips, and sometimes even samples.",
+        bottom: true
       }
     },
     {
       date: "2024-08-28",
-      visitorsTip: {
+      defaultDetails: {
         title: "Visitor Tip",
         text: "The market operates rain or shine, so check the weather forecast and dress appropriately.
-Bring an umbrella or wear sunscreen and a hat, depending on the forecast."
+Bring an umbrella or wear sunscreen and a hat, depending on the forecast.",
+        bottom: true
       }
     }
   ]